German tanks in World War II: Panzer IV

 Although slow, production of the Panzer IV had continued; by the end of 1940 386 Ausf.
 D models were in service and in 1941 a further 480 were produced, despite an order from the army for 2,200.
 The short 75 mm L/24 gun was the main advantage of the Panzer IV; the weight and armor of early models were close to that of the Panzer III.

 With an upgrade of the Panzer IV's 75 mm L/24 short gun to a longer high-velocity 75 mm gun, suitable for anti-tank use, the tank proved to be highly effective.
-This new L/43 gun could penetrate a T-34 at a variety of impact angles beyond 1000 m and up to 1600 m range.
+This new 43 caliber long gun could penetrate a T-34 at a variety of impact angles beyond 1000 m and up to 1600 m range.
 On the Eastern Front the shipment of the first model to mount the new gun, the Ausf.
 F2, began in spring 1942, and by the Case Blue offensive there were around 135 Panzer IV's with the L/43 tank gun available.
-They played a crucial role in the events that unfolded between June 1942 and March 1943, and the Panzer IV became the mainstay of the German panzer divisions.
+They played a crucial role in the events that unfolded between June 1942 and March 1943, and the Panzer IV became the mainstay of the German Panzer divisions.